Gauss Composition for P^1, and the universal Jacobian of the Hurwitz space of double covers: Introduction

 \section{Introduction}

-This paper describes the universal Jacobian over the Hurwitz stack of double covers of $\P^1$, as well as a larger moduli stack which acts as a sort of moduli compactification of this universal Jacobian.
+The questions of how to compactify the Jacobian of a singular curve and how to extend the universal Picard variety over various moduli spaces of curves have been studied extensively in the last several decades.
+In this paper, we answer those questions for hyperelliptic curves.
+Specifically, we describe the universal Jacobian over the Hurwitz stack of double covers of $\P^1$, as well as a larger moduli stack which acts as a sort of moduli compactification of this universal Jacobian.
 We use $\text{Hur}^{2,g}$ to denote the Hurwitz stack of double covers of $\P^1$ by a genus $g$ curve and $\UJac^{2,g,n}$ to denote the universal Jacobian of degree $n$ line bundles over $\text{Hur}^{2,g}$.

+The Hurwitz stack $\text{Hur}^{2,g}$ is a particularly simple moduli space since a double cover of $\P^1$ corresponds to a homogenous binary form.
+Given the simplicity and concreteness of the resulting description of $\text{Hur}^{2,g}$, one might wonder whether there is a a similarly explicit description of its universal Jacobian.
+In this paper, we provide such a simple, explicit description of $\UJac^{2,g,n}$, and use this simple description to provide a compactification, and to study explicit geometric questions such as unirationality and the Picard group of $\UJac^{2,g,n}$.

 In order to understand and compute with this universal Jacobian, we introduce some notation.
 We say that a map $f: X\to T$ is a \defi{double cover} if $f$ is finite, flat, and degree $2$; we say that a pair $(f:X\to T, L)$ is a \defi{double covering pair} if $f:X\to T$ is a double cover and if $L\in \Pic(X)$ or, more generally, if $L$ is a traceable $\O_X$-module.\footnote{Traceable $\O_X$-modules are a generalization of the class of line bundles on $X$ (see Definition~\ref{defn:traceable}), used towards compactifying the Jacobian of $X$.
 When $X$ is a reduced curve, traceable modules are exactly rank $1$ torsion free sheaves.} As a first approximation for compactifying $\UJac^{2,g,n}$ we consider the stack $\Jbar^{2,g,n}$ which parametrizes arbitrary double covering pairs $(f: C\to \P^1, L)$ where $p_a(C)=g$ and where $\deg(L)=n$.